-Over thirteen years and thirty-three feature-length stories, between 1987, and 15th November 2000, British television screens have played welcoming host to arguably the world's, and certainly Britain's, finest entry in the long and distinguished history of the detective fiction genre.
+Over thirteen years and thirty-three feature-length stories, between 1987 and 2000, British television screens have played welcoming host to arguably the world's, and certainly Britain's, finest entry in the long and distinguished history of the television/detective fiction genre.

 Adapted from Colin Dexter's series of best-selling novels which began publication in 1975 with the first Inspector Morse novel, Last Bus to Woodstock, respected and innovative producer, Ted Childs, secured the screen rights for Zenith Productions, and immediately set about the difficult and exhaustive task of bringing the characters of Detective Chief Inspector Morse of the Thames Valley Police, and his long suffering, but faithful assistant, Sgt Lewis to televisual life.
 The key role of Morse was assumed by an actor familiar to both the public and Child's himself, from their phenomenally successful time working together on Euston Films seminal 70's cop classic, The Sweeney.
 The actor was the charismatic and hugely popular John Thaw.
 And, as he had done so successfully with his former character of Flying Squad Inspector Jack Regan, Thaw's complex, thoughtful and sensitive characterisation of the intellectually brilliant, but socially ill-at-ease Oxford sleuth, would eventually see him craft another television icon, whose popularity was destined to eclipse even that of his earlier triumph.